Build your Go image

 Untagged: docker-gs-ping:v1.0

-Notice that the response from Docker tells us that the image has not been removed but only “untagged”.
+Notice that the response from Docker tells you that the image hasn't been removed but only untagged.

 Verify this by running the following command: